-Join William Everhart for an in-depth discussion in this video Masking paint, part of Photoshop for Interior Design: Living Room Composite.
+Join William Everhart for an in-depth discussion in this video Masking paint, part of Creating a Living Room Composite in Photoshop.

 Applying paint to your digital walls is more than just filling an area with color.
 Just like painting on a real surface, you would want to mask areas that should not receive paint.
 Now, masking in Photoshop is no different except that we don't use paper and tape to create the mask.
 I will demonstrate not only how to apply paint to the surfaces in your image, but also how to prevent the paint from covering up any windows, doors, or room furnishings.
 So, here we are back in our image, my blank canvas if you will, and I'm ready to put some paint on the walls.